swcarpentry/managing-research-software-projects/all.md

     *   [GNU Make][gnu-make] defined the category, but depends on native shell commands
     *   [CMake][cmake] is a meta-tool that creates build files for multiple systems
     *   [SCons][scons] and similar tools define build rules in a full-blown programming language
-    *   Many more…
+    *   Many more...
 *   Originally created to compile multi-file programs efficiently, but can all be used for arbitrary tasks
-    *   Run tests, build packages for release, create reports, …
+    *   Run tests, build packages for release, create reports, ...
     *   Common pattern: build shell script or utility program, then launch from build file

 > ## Create a Task list